bot2012/bot2012.github.io/about.md

 title: About me
 permalink: /about/
 ---
-I am learning analytics, data science, and machine learning through applied projects, coursework, and collaboration with others.
-I am motivated by curiosity and a desire to understand how data can be used to answer meaningful questions, improve decisions, and support research and policy work.

-My learning journey has included hands-on projects in data analysis, statistical modeling, and machine learning, often working with real-world datasets.
-Through these experiences, I have come to value not only building models, but also carefully framing problems, checking data quality, and clearly explaining results.
-I see data science as an iterative process, one that improves through questioning assumptions, testing ideas, and learning from feedback.

-Collaboration has been an important part of my development.
-I have worked in team-based academic projects, competitive datathons, and professional settings where progress depended on open communication and shared effort.
-These experiences have helped me appreciate different perspectives and reinforced the importance of working together to produce reliable and thoughtful analysis.
+I am a data professional who enjoys learning and improving how data is collected, prepared, and used.
+I have over eight years of experience working with databases, analytics, and IT systems, and I recently completed a Master’s degree in Analytics.

+I mainly work with SQL and Python to clean data, build simple ETL pipelines, and support analysis and reporting.
+I have experience creating dashboards in Power BI and Tableau, and I have supported data systems running on Linux and Apache Tomcat.
+These experiences have helped me understand how data moves from raw systems to tools people actually use.

+I am still learning and actively building my skills in cloud data platforms, data engineering, and big data tools such as Databricks.
+I like experimenting, reading documentation, and taking courses to understand how modern data systems work.

+I enjoy working with others, asking questions, and learning from feedback.
+My goal is to keep growing as a data analyst and data engineer by building clear, reliable data solutions and continuously improving how I work.

 This portfolio is a reflection of my learning process.
 It documents the projects I have worked on, the methods I am exploring, and the lessons I continue to learn along the way.
 My goal is not only to demonstrate technical skills, but also to show how my thinking has evolved as I grow as a data science learner and researcher.

+### Currently learning
+- DataCamp: Data Engineering with Python, Databricks Fundamentals, Cloud Data Concepts

+### Research interest

+### Tool I am using